The-Keep-Studios/tks-website/wp-content/plugins/google-apps-login/readme.txt

 = What are the system requirements? =

 *  PHP 5.2.x or higher with JSON extensions
-*  Wordpress 3.3 or above
+*  Wordpress 3.5 or above

 And you will need a Google account to set up the plugin.

 == Installation ==

-To set up the plugin, you will need access to a Google Apps domain as an administrator, or just a regular Gmail account.
+To set up the plugin, you will need access to a G Suite (Google Apps) domain as an administrator, or just a regular Gmail account.

 Easiest way: